SliceGX: Layer-wise GNN Explanation with Model-slicing

 We adopt six benchmark graph datasets~\cite{fey2019fast}, as summarized in Table~\ref{tab-data}.
 (1) \textbf{BA-shapes (\ba)}~\cite{fey2019fast} is a synthetic Barabási-Albert (BA) graphs~\cite{fey2019fast}.
 The graph is generated by augmenting a set of nodes with structured subgraphs (motifs).
 A benchmark task for BA is node classification, where the nodes are associated with four numeric classes.
 Since the dataset does not originally provide node features, we follow PGExplainer~\cite{luo2020parameterized} to process the dataset and derive the node features as 10-dimensional all-one vectors.
 (2) \textbf{Tree-Cycles (TR)~\cite{fey2019fast}} are synthetic graphs obtained by augmenting 8-level balanced binary trees with six-node cycle motifs.
 The dataset includes two classes: one for the nodes in the base graph and another for the nodes within the defined motifs.
 Similar to BA-shapes, we process the dataset to derive the node features.
 (3) \textbf{Cora (CO)~\cite{kipf2016semi} } is a widely-used citation network.
 The nodes represent research papers, while the edges correspond to citation relationships.
-Each node is labeled with a topic for multi-label classification analysis. \textbf{(4) YelpChi(YC)~\cite{dou2020enhancing} (CS)} is a binary classification dataset designed for spam reviews detection.
+Each node is labeled with a topic for multi-label classification analysis. \textbf{(4) Coauthor CS~\cite{shchur2018pitfalls} (CS)} is a co-authorship graph based on the Microsoft Academic Graph.
+The nodes include authors and papers, interlinked with co-authorship relations.
+The node features represent paper keywords, and each author is assigned a class label indicating his or her most active field of study. \textbf{(5) YelpChi(YC)~\cite{dou2020enhancing} (CS)} is a binary classification dataset designed for spam reviews detection.
 It consists of product reviews categorized as “Benign User” or “Fraudster”.
-Each node represents a review, while edges capture relationships between reviews, such as shared users, products, re- view text, or temporal connections. \textbf{(5) Coauthor CS~\cite{shchur2018pitfalls} (CS)} is a co-authorship graph based on the Microsoft Academic Graph.
-The nodes include authors and papers, interlinked with co-authorship relations.
-The node features represent paper keywords, and each author is assigned a class label indicating his or her most active field of study. \textbf{(6) Amazon~\cite{zeng2019graphsaint} (AM)} is a co-purchasing network, where each node is a product, and an edge between two products means they are co-purchased.
+Each node represents a review, while edges capture relationships between reviews, such as shared users, products, re- view text, or temporal connections. \textbf{(6) Amazon~\cite{zeng2019graphsaint} (AM)} is a co-purchasing network, where each node is a product, and an edge between two products means they are co-purchased.
 The text reviews of the products are processed to generate 4-gram features, which are reduced to 200-dimensional vectors using SVD, serving as the node features.
 The labels represent product categories, \eg books, movies.